-Sauerkraut is eaten throughout much of the world, although it is most commonly associated with Germany and eastern Europe.
+Sauerkraut is eaten throughout much of the world, although it is most commonly associated with Germany and Eastern Europe.
 Sauerkraut is fermented cabbage.
-The fermentation occurs naturally, and it is fairly easy to make your own, although it is a time consuming process.
+The fermentation occurs naturally, and it is fairly easy to make your own, although it is time-consuming.

 Like yogurt, fresh, unpasteurized sauerkraut contains many beneficial bacteria that aid in digestion.
 As well, it also contains high levels of Vitamin C.

 As a matter of fact, German sailors always had sauerkraut at hand on their ships to help prevent scurvy!
 When using purchased sauerkraut, try to find a fresh, unpasteurized type, as pasteurization kills the beneficial bacteria and breaks down Vitamin C.

 For the Brats

 - 1 onion sliced

 - 1 pound fresh sauerkraut

 - 4 pretzel rolls hoagie rolls or long buns

 For the Mustard

 - 4 tablespoons dry mustard powder like Coleman's